Warning Systems and Shelters

 How does the warning system operate?

-Sedgwick County Emergency Management coordinates with The National Weather Service Wichita office in providing the most timely and accurate weather warning possible for the citizens of Sedgwick County.
+Sedgwick County Emergency Management coordinates with the National Weather Service (NWS) office in Wichita to provide the timeliest and most accurate weather warnings possible for the citizens of Sedgwick County.
+One of the ways we do this is through selective sounding of only the sirens associated with the threat, rather than sounding the entire county every time.

 How do I report a non-functioning outdoor warning device?